Seneca-BSA/bsa/docs/ses250/lab1.md

 >
 >   If Material-A rubbed with Material-B is attracted to Material-C rubbed with Material-B, then we know the charge on Material-A is opposite to the charge on Material-C. However, to determine which one is positively charged and which on is negatively charged, we must know the properties of Material-B relative to Material-A and Material-C. As a result, always start your experiment with the known material (Plastic Wrap).

-Once you've completed the bonus above, ask the lab professor or instructor over and demostrate you've completed the lab and written down all your observation.
+Once you've completed all the above steps, ask the lab professor or instructor over and demostrate that you've completed the lab and written down all your observations.
 You might be asked to explain some of the concepts you've learned in this lab.